Aryabhagwat792/Inventory-Management-System/statement.md

 The project focuses on basic inventory management through a console-based interface.
 It does not currently include advanced features such as online access, cloud storage, or database connectivity.

-The system can be extended in the future by adding a database, graphical user interface, user authentication, automated reports, and low-stock notifications.
+The system can be extendeds in the future by adding a database, graphical user interface, user authentication, automated reports, and low-stock notifications.

 ## 3. Target Users

-The system is intended for users who need to manage basic inventory information, including:
+The system is intended for users who needs to manage basic inventory information, including:

 - Small business owners
 - Shop owners